ghiscoding/slickgrid-universal/docs/backend-services/graphql/GraphQL-Filtering.md

 ### Override the filter query

 Column filters may have a `Custom` Operator, that acts as a placeholder for you to define your own logic.
 To do so, the easiest way is to provide the `filterQueryOverride` callback in the GraphQL Options.
-This method will be called with `GraphqlFilterQueryOverrideArgs` to let you decide dynamically on how the filter should be assembled.
+This method will be called with `BackendServiceFilterQueryOverrideArgs` to let you decide dynamically on how the filter should be assembled.

 E.g. you could listen for a specific column and the active `OperatorType.custom` in order to switch the filter to an SQL LIKE search in GraphQL: